movinalot/azure-202-advanced/content/6_Chapter-Six/6_3-deploy-vm.md

 ## Deploy a Linux VM

-Now that you have a **VNET** deployed, you are going to deploy a Linux VM in the same VNET.
-This VM will be used to test hub to hub connectivity between spokes peered to differant hubs.
+Now that you have the Spoke3-vHub2_VNET deployed, you are going to deploy a Linux VM in Spoke3-vHub2_VNET.
+This VM will be used to test hub to hub connectivity between spokes peered to different hubs.

 **Steps to create a Linux VM**
 - 1. Navigate into your assigned Resource Group and click on the **+ Create** located at the top left of the tool bar.